dazinator/AspNetSolutionUpgradeTool/README.md

 2. Uses Roslyn, to correct some old RC1 using statements in csharp code files for you.
 (Based on a common list I have put together from various sources and via trial and error on my own solution)
 3. Upgrades RC1 based NuGet packages, (and some commands) to the appropriate RC2 packages / tools. (lot's of renaming occured).

-NOTE: This tool only does some simple code refactoring at present - i.e using statement rewrites, all the rest is still left to you.
+NOTE: This tool only does some simple code refactoring at present - i.e using statement rewrites, all the rest is still left to you, however as this tool has access to the full `SyntaxTree` it's fairly easy to add new analysis / refactorings into the tool if you know what you are doing with Roslyn ;)

 Your mileage may vary.

 # Thanks